nicomts/circle-calc/README.md

 # circle-calc
-Simple frontend app that works as a circle calculator
+Simple frontend app that works as a circle calculator.
+[Try it here!](https://circlecalculator.netlify.app/)

 # Features
 * Calculates area of the circle